 The Kuvasz is regarded as an ancient breed, and it is believed that their original heritage could go back to Tibet and Turkey.
 They may have first been introduced by the Magyar tribes that came to Hungary over one thousand years ago.

 Their more recent lineage can be traced back to the middle ages in Hungary.
 These hardy, courageous and fiercely protective dogs made excellent watchdogs for farmers livestock.
 They are patient and calm, and would also be capable of taking on any lurking wolves or other large predators.

 In the 1400s Kuvs became the preferred dog of the King of Hungary, Matthias Corvinus.
 He used them for hunting and as guard dogs, and it is said that he trusted his dogs over his guardsman and had a pack that even slept in his bedchambers.

 This royal approval meant the breed became highly prized by noblemen and their popularity continued to grow.
 Vlad Dracula, the nobleman that the vampire legends are based upon, was even gifted a Kuvasz by the King.

-World War II resulted in the breed almost completely dying out as a result of neglect, abandonment, starvation and some were even killed trying to protect their families.
+During World War II, the breed practically disappeared.
 There were less than 30 recorded Kuvasz left by the time the war ended.
 Breed enthusiasts in Hungary were responsible for helping save the Kuvasz from extinction, and the breed is, to this day, very popular in Hungary.

 While they are not as popular in other countries, they do have an enthusiastic following.
 They were first introduced to the United States in the 1930s but did not receive official recognition by the AKC until 1993.